ember-learn/ember-blog/source/2019-09-20-ember-3-13-released.md

 If you're not an addon author or maintain a component manager then chances are that you will not need use this new feature.

-**Component-class generator (4 of 5)**
+**`component-class` generator (4 of 5)**

-When generating a component using `ember generate component modal` it will now by default use the `--no-component-class` flag.
+When generating a component using `ember generate component modal` in Octane apps it will now by default use the `--no-component-class` flag.
 This means that when you generate a component it will only generate the template file and the test file.

-If you want a component class file when generating the component you can use the `--with-component-class` flag.
+In the cases where you need a component class file, you can either pass the `--with-component-class` flag to the `component` generator, or add one after the fact with the new `ember generate component-class modal` generator.

 **Detect the edition that is in use (5 of 5)**